nikitaPsingh/Machine-Learning/README.md

 ### 1. One Hot Encoder
  - Creates new column and assigns binary values in 0s and 1s
+ - Used when the order of categorical features doesn't matter, or when there are fewer categories in a feature.
+One-hot encoding creates new binary columns to represent each category.
 ### 2. Label Encoder
 - Converts the column into real values (like 0, 1, 2...) depending on the number of categories.
+- Used when there is an intrinsic order in the categories, or when you want to preserve ordinal information.
+Label encoding converts each value in a column into a number.

 ## Underfitting and Overfitting
 - Underfitting: A situation where a ML model performs better when being tested than when learning